Want to go camping on the weekends, but you’re tired of setting up your tent, packing and unpacking all the cooking gear, and sleeping on the ground?

 The Pika comes in three versions: the Classic, which is perfect for the road trip of a lifetime, the All Road, which can go on forest service roads, and the Off Road, which can take you anywhere.

-This micro camper features two doors, two windows and a skylight.
+This teardrop camper interior comes with two doors, two windows and a skylight.
 All models come with a full mattress, four USB power outlets, cabinets, a 100 amp-hour deep cell marine battery, and more.

 Want to know more?
 Check out the Timberleaf website.